 OUR BABIES LOST TO MISCARRIAGE

 My husband and I had only been married a few months when we suffered our first miscarriage.
-We were devastated, but we kept the loss to ourselves because we didn’t know how to talk about it.
+We were devastated, but we kept the loss to ourselves because we did not know how to talk about it.
 Following that loss, we walked through a season of infertility which was isolating and painful.
 When we did get pregnant again, we were overjoyed and yet afraid of going through the pain of loss again.
-When I began to miscarry for the second time, I longed to be able to talk to someone who understood - someone who’d been through it - but we didn’t know anyone who had been through a miscarriage.
+When I began to miscarry for the second time, I longed to be able to talk to someone who understood - someone who had been through it - but we did not know anyone who had been through a miscarriage.

 AN UNCERTAIN PREGNANCY WITH TRIPLETS